denoland/std/tests/router.test.md

 **Expectations:**

-- router switched to switchboard
-- switchboard then switched to files
-- files agent was not invoked as the prompt was swallowed
+- router switched to switchboard, switchboard then switched to files, files agent was not invoked as the prompt was swallowed